Airlines warn of Olympic chaos at London airports

 Businesses and airlines have long argued that Heathrow needs a third runway to cope with rising demand, a move blocked by the government because of environmental concerns.

-On Thursday, Willy Walsh, chief executive of International Airlines Group (IAG), which owns BA and Spain's Iberia, described Britain's aviation policy as an "unholy mess".
+On Thursday, Willy Walsh, chief executive of International Airlines Group IAG.L, which owns BA and Spain's Iberia, described Britain's aviation policy as an "unholy mess".

 In the letter to the government, whose signatories included Andy Lord, director of operations at BA, and Corneel Koster, Virgin's director of operations, safety and security, the airlines highlighted six areas of concern.